mess110/mess110.github.io/about.md

 permalink: /about/
 ---

-In a perfect world, the *Three Laws of Robotics* would have read:
+In a less perfect world, the *Three Laws of Robotics* would have read:

 * the only way to understand how the world works, is to break it
 * small things make big things